scientificware/scientificware.github.io/Start-hacking..md

 Update your develop reprository :
 - go to your develop reprository `git checkout develop`.
-- Update develop `git pull upstream develop.
+- Update develop `git pull upstream develop`.

 Create a branch base on the develop branch with a name relative to the issue (issue#118_HTMLEditor_and_MathML for example) `git branch issue#118_HTMLEditor_and_MathML`.